ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/setup/ad-adapters.md

 Since Chartboost Mediation 4.X Adapters are no longer released at the cadence as the Chartboost Mediation SDK, it is now possible to receive adapter updates in between SDK releases.

-As of Chartboost Mediation Unity SDK 4.1.0, adapters were added through the UPM Samples capability; however, this limited the ability to provide adapter updates in between SDK releases.
+Until Chartboost Mediation Unity SDK 4.1.0, adapters were added through the UPM Samples capability; however, this limited the ability to provide adapter updates in between SDK releases.
 As such, from Chartboost Mediation Unity SDK 4.2.0, we have created a brand new Editor Window.
 This will allow users to fetch Ad Adapter updates on demand. *see screenshot below*

 ### ***Adapters Window Default State***